Regent George Leonard and the Political Fight Over Selecting Regents

 Governor Benson Selected Four New Regents

 The two houses of the Minnesota Legislature could not agree on four new regents, despite the efforts of a joint committee to find a compromise.
 This impasse had happened to Governor Olson in 1935 as well.
-In this circumstance, Governor Benson had the Constitutional right to select the regents, but only for a two, rather than a six-year term.
+In this circumstance, Governor Benson had the Constitutional right to select the regents, but only for a two-year, rather than a six-year term.
 The Minneapolis Star not only featured the new appointees, but noted the political makeup of the new Board of Regents—seven appointed by Farmer-Labor governors and five who were not.

 George B. Leonard and the Board of Regent’s Affirmation of Academic Freedom